bottalk/bottalk-templates/README.md

 ## [Things To Do](https://github.com/bottalk/templates/tree/master/things-to-do)

 Are you at home and wondering what to do?
 What movie to watch?
 What errand to run?
-Or just want an idea for a healty family dinner?
+Or just want an idea for a healthy family dinner?
 Then this scenario is for you!

 Dialogue Example: